-Rachel Lambert’s interests in plants and gardens developed very early in her long life.
+Rachel “Bunny” Mellon’s interests in plants and gardens developed very early in her long life, when she was Rachel Lambert.
 At the age of ten, she began collecting books, and by the age of twelve was actively gardening, inspired in part by the Olmsted Brothers, sons of Frederick Law Olmsted who managed the grounds of her father’s estate in Princeton, New Jersey.
 These early experiences awakened the relentless interest, passion, and pleasure in gardens and books that followed Bunny Mellon throughout her lifetime.
 Her curiosity eventually brought her ideas into gardens across America, England, France, and Italy.
 Two of her garden designs still grace the grounds of the White House: the Rose Garden and the Eastern Garden, which was later renamed in honor of Bunny Mellon’s dear friend Jacqueline Kennedy.

 In her lifetime, Bunny Mellon first established the Gerard B. Lambert Foundation—a private grantmaking foundation named in honor of her father.
 She later founded OSGF as an operating foundation dedicated to perpetuating and sharing her hopes and ideas through her residence, garden, estate, and Library.

 Learn more about the Gerard B. Lambert Foundation >>